 What is a dismissal without prejudice?

-A dismissal without prejudice is not permanent and can be reversed later—only a dismissal with prejudice guarantees that the government cannot refile charges.
+A dismissal without prejudice is not permanent.
+Only a dismissal with prejudice guarantees that the government cannot refile charges.

 Dismissal of Criminal Charges with Prejudice

-Depending on the country, a felony or misdemeanor criminal proceeding that ends prematurely due to error, mistake, or misconduct may end as being dismissed with or without prejudice.
-If the case ends without prejudice, the defendant may be retried.
-If the case ends with a dismissal with prejudice, it is over, and they cannot be re-charged.
+Depending on the county, a felony or misdemeanor criminal proceeding that ends prematurely due to error, mistake, or misconduct may be dismissed with or without prejudice.
+If the case ends without prejudice, the defendant may be recharged and retried.
+If the case ends with a dismissal with prejudice, it is over, and the prosecutor cannot recharge them.

 Dismissal After a Trial

-If a criminal case is brought to trial and the defendant is acquitted, jeopardy is attached to the case and cannot be retried (this is known as double jeopardy).
-If the defendant was convicted and his conviction is overturned, jeopardy is not attached.
+If a criminal case goes to trial and the defendant is acquitted, jeopardy is attached to the case and cannot be retried (this is known as double jeopardy).
+If the defendant was convicted and the appellate court overturns the conviction, jeopardy may or may not attach depending on the legal reason for the reversal.

-If a person is brought to trial where they are charged with a particular crime and convicted of a lesser offense, the conviction for a lesser offense is an acquittal of any higher-level offense (for example, a conviction for second-degree murder is an acquittal of first-degree murder).
+The conviction for a lesser offense is an acquittal of any higher-level offense (for example, a conviction for second-degree murder is an acquittal of first-degree murder) if the case goes to trial, where they are convicted of a lesser offense.
 If the conviction is later overturned, the maximum the defendant can be retried for is the crime to which they were convicted; any higher charge is acquitted and thus is with prejudice.

 Dismissal of Criminal Charges without Prejudice